jantoniadis/nucleosynthesis/README.md

-#### Evaluation and course requirements
-The setup of this class is as follows: in the lectures, it is assumed that you worked through the corresponding chapter of the day  beforehand (see schedule below).
-During the lecture, we will briefly cover the corresponding topic, and then discuss your questions.

-You need to email your (non-trivial) questions before Tuesday 13:00 to the tutors so that they can be considered for the lectures.
-In your email, please include "NucSyn" in the subject, and mention at the beginning of your question the corresponding subsection of the lecture notes (or book page).

-The final grade will be calculated as follows:
-* 30% -- excercises
-* 20% -- questions
-* 50% -- paper presentations

-Your presence in the lectures, and in the excercise class, is also a requirement to earn the credit points for this class.

-#### Paper presentations
 Each student is expected to give a 15 min presentation (10' + 5' for questions) on a recent research paper on a topic in nucleosynthesis.
 Please e-mail your preference to janton [at] mpifr.de by May 24.
 A list of suggested papers is available [here](https://ui.adsabs.harvard.edu/#user/libraries/srWK-pAGTZ-D1fpyllBK3g).
 Please check the library description to see if a paper has already been chosen.
 Note that you will need an active account to view the library.
 If you don't already have an account, you can register [here](https://ui.adsabs.harvard.edu/user/account/register)